-factors, we regressed them on the log of hourly wages and reported working conditions in 1991 and 2000, conditional on family conditions, age, gender, and education.
+Table 7 tabulates the responses to five questions on the 1991 and 2000 LNU surveys relating to the satisfaction of individuals with their own circumstances.
+The responses to questions about the individuals' personal situation or changes in situation or life satisfaction do not vary much over time.
+Responses relating to job satisfaction and satisfaction with wages show declines in well being and increased dispersion in these forms of personal well-being.
+There is a 10 percentage point drop in the proportion very satisfied with their job and a large shift in the distribution of responses on wage satisfaction from very/rather satisfied to very/rather dissatisfied.
+To see whether the reduction in job and wage satisfaction are related to objective factors, we regressed them on the log of hourly wages and reported working conditions in 1991 and 2000, conditional on family conditions, age, gender, and education.
 The results, summarized in Table 8, show that wages are strongly related to wage satisfaction while measures of working conditions are closely linked to job satisfaction.
 The large coefficients on the log hourly wages combined with the rising standard deviation in the hourly wages could help explain the increased dispersion in the responses to the question about satisfaction with wages.
 The changes in the fraction of persons reporting different objective working conditions are, however, too small to explain much of the change in that variable on the basis of the estimated coefficients.
-Exploiting the longitudinal component of the LNU, we also examined changes in wage satisfaction and job satisfaction between 1991 and 2000 and obtained comparable results: a large coefficient on ln wages in the wage satisfaction equation that implies that increases in the standard deviation of ln wages contributed to the increased dispersion in wage satisfaction.
+Exploiting the longitudinal component of the LNU, we also examined changes in wage satisfaction and job satisfaction between 1991 and 2000 and obtained comparable results: a large coefficient on In wages in the wage satisfaction equation that implies that increases in the standard deviation of ln wages contributed to the increased dispersion in wage satisfaction.22 surveys over time.

-Since unemployment is a major depressing factor on happiness, the surprise in table 7 is the stability in life satisfaction despite higher and longer unemployment between the two surveys.
-We probe this finding further through multivariate regressions that link the level and duration of unemployment to how people assess their life situation/living conditions and their life satisfaction in 1991 and 2000, conditional on a variety of covariates.
+Since unemployment is a major depressing factor on happiness, the surprise in table 7 is the stability in life satisfaction despite higher and longer unemployment between the two surveys.23 We probe this finding further through multivariate regressions that link the level and duration of unemployment to how people assess their life situation/living conditions and their life satisfaction in 1991 and 2000, conditional on a variety of covariates.
 Table 9 summarizes the regression findings in terms of the coefficients on unemployment measured as a 0/1 variable and the coefficients on dummy variables for the duration of unemployment.
 Being unemployed has a sizeable adverse impact on both the persons' assessment of their life situation/living conditions and on their life satisfaction.
 There is no clear generalization to reach.
 Comparing the coefficients on unemployment in regressions 1 and 2 we see that unemployment has a larger impact in reducing the person's assessment of their living conditions in 2000 than in 1991.
-By contrast, in the life satisfaction regressions in columns 3 and 4 the impact of unemployment is lower in the 2000 survey than in the 1991 survey, which implies that the impact of unemployment of unemployment on life satisfaction lessened.
+By contrast, in the life satisfaction regressions in columns 3 and 4 the impact of unemployment is lower in the 2000 survey than in the 1991 survey, which implies that the impact of unemployment on life satisfaction lessened.